 A 2006 study found that it only takes 50 milliseconds for a customer to form an opinion about your website.
 For contrast, a human eye blink takes between 100 and 400 milliseconds—more than twice as long!
 You have 0.05 seconds to convince a visitor that you are worth their time, but many business owners drop the ball and miss this window entirely.
 In fact, a lot of website traffic issues can be traced back to that crucial first impression.

 So how do you make a good first impression?
-Here are some do’s and don’t’s for conversion rate optimization.
 How are you using your 50 milliseconds?
 To start implementing website conversion best practices, ask yourself:

 What are you about?

 What’s the first thing people see when they go to your website?
 Do you tell people what you’re selling?
 It seems obvious, but there are an unbelievable number of websites—many of them beautifully designed—which don’t explicitly mention what they sell right off the bat.
 This is an understandable oversight; as the business owner, you know your products better than anyone.
 But even if you have decent navigation to your product pages and a streamlined design, it’s all for nought if customers can’t tell what you’re selling them—and remember, they need to understand that crucial piece of information in just a fraction of a second.
 Make the nature of your products as obvious as possible with high-quality, relevant images and succinct slogans on your home page.
 And don’t forget about your travel website About Us page.